-As discussed above, we expect to see significant growth in InsurTech, as the insurance industry is already in the process of massive changes due to the digital possibilities and developments.
+As mentioned above, we expect to see significant growth in InsurTech, as the insurance industry is already in the process of massive changes due to the digital possibilities and developments.
 We see enormous potential in automation and in the use of new technologies.
-Simultaneously, the proper handling of technology and data will be crucial and challenging for all insurance undertakings, especially for traditional insurers.
+At the same time, getting technology and data right will be a critical and challenging issue for all insurance undertakings, especially for traditional insurers.

-As one of the few countries worldwide, Liechtenstein has taken up the challenge of creating a legal framework that promotes the "token economy" and offers at the same time adequate protection when using this technology.
-Liechtenstein is thus playing a pioneering role in the area of Blockchain.
-We could observe and have already received inquiries in regard about how the Blockchain technology can be used in the Liechtenstein insurance sector.
-One thing is for sure: the Blockchain technology opens many new opportunities for Liechtenstein and brings enormous potential with it.
-Time will tell and it remains to be seen, whether Blockchain technology will play a key role in Liechtenstein's business in future and if it will bring about enormous changes in the insurance sector.
+As one of the few countries in the world, Liechtenstein has taken up on the challenge of creating a legal framework that promotes the "token economy" and at the same time offers adequate protection when using this technology.
+Liechtenstein is thus playing a pioneering role in the area of blockchain.
+We could observe and have already received inquiries in regard on how the blockchain technology can be used in the Liechtenstein insurance sector.
+One thing is for sure: the blockchain technology opens up many new opportunities for Liechtenstein and brings enormous potential with it.
+Time will tell and it remains to be seen, whether blockchain technology will play a key role in Liechtenstein's business in future and whether it will bring about enormous changes in the insurance sector.